-The media may from time to time contact officers or Members directly.
+The media may contact officers or Members directly.
 If the enquiry is straightforward, requiring only a factual answer, this can be answered there and then.
 However, the responding officer or Member must notify the Communications team to record the enquiry onto CommsFlow.